apache/druid/.github/ISSUE_TEMPLATE/flaky_test.md

 ---

 Please replace 'test name' in the title with the actual test name.
-Also include a link to a failing test run, along with any investigation you might have done to triage the issue.
+Also include a stack trace as well as link to a failing test run, along with any investigation you might have done to triage the issue.